By: Kim Dreese

 Avoid “to be” verbs (“is,” “was,” “are”) as much as possible.
 Restructure your sentences with more powerful verbs to paint a clearer image in the reader’s mind.

-Write this: I snatched my carry-on from the security conveyor belt, stuffed my feet into my shoes, and sprinted for the gate, dodging other passengers and weaving around surly businessmen.
+Write this: I snatched my carry-on from the security conveyor belt, stuffed my feet into my shoes, and sprinted for the gate, dodging strollers and weaving around surly businessmen.

 Not this: I was almost late for my flight.